Kingstree, South Carolina: Kingstree Pig Pickin' Festival

 The "Pig Pickin'" Festival is held every fall for all the chefs of Kingstree to compete in a barbecue recipes.
 The festival draws crowds from all over to test the Williamsburg County vinegar-based barbecue.
 In 2010, the festival had a record breaking number of contestants.
 Seventy groups competed with contestants that traveled from other states including North Carolina and Georgia.
 The area golf course, Swamp Fox Golf Course, sponsors a golf tournament to begin the events every year for the festival.
 Other events include tennis tournaments, car show, arts and crafts, food venders, live music, and activities for children.

 Kingstree Trials

 Since 1996, the Williamsburg Hometown Chamber has sponsored "The King's Tree trials" for those in the Kingstree community.
-The races take place at the McCutcheon training center in the Cedar Swamp area on a weekend in November.
+The races take place at the McCutchen training center which is the home of Deborah and Bobby McCutchen in the Cedar Swamp area on a weekend in November.
 Jockeys and their horses are brought in for the event.
 Horse racing has been taking place in Williamsburg County since before the Revolution.
 Nine quarter races take place while families and people from the business community chat and eat barbecue.